Please fill out all the fields marked with an asterisk * and then click on "Send form".

 Thank you for your recommendationClose window

 Phosphorus is a nutrient that is vital for all life on Earth.
 Over the years, it has become more and more difficult to get hold of the supplies needed by the agricultural and industrial sectors – especially as Europe has to import practically all of its requirements.
-Both the limited availability and the poor quality of the virgin raw material are forcing us to find ways to recover phosphorus so that it can be reused.
+Both the limited availability and the poor quality of the virgin raw material is forcing us to find ways to recover phosphorus so that it can be reused.
+Sustainable phosphorus recovery systems are, therefore, playing an increasingly important role.
+The German government has set out in law that phosphorus must be recovered from municipal sewage sludge and returned to production cycles from 2029 onwards.

 It has been a long while since sewage treatment plants were considered to be simply a waste disposal facility.
 For many years now, they have been operating as innovative recycling plants – recovering water, energy and minerals.
-Thanks to a process developed by REMONDIS itself, the company is now able to recover many different types of marketable recycled raw materials and energy from sewage sludge.
-The first stage of REMONDIS’ TetraPhos® process involves the sewage sludge being thermally treated in a sewage sludge mono-incineration plant.
+Thanks to a process patented by REMONDIS, the company is now able to recover many different types of marketable recycled raw materials and energy from sewage sludge.
+During the first stage of the process, the sewage sludge undergoes thermal treatment.

 Phosphorus is a finite raw material – many countries are dependent on imports, including the whole of Europe.